Some Colorado teachers vote to strike; state could step in

 PUEBLO, Colo.
-(AP) — Teachers in the southern Colorado city of Pueblo have voted to strike over pay, but a walkout won’t start at least until May while the state decides whether to intervene.
+(AP) — A nationwide wave of teacher unrest spread to the southern Colorado city of Pueblo on Friday, as educators voted overwhelmingly to strike for better pay.

-The vote came after the school board rejected a fact-finder’s recommendation that teachers should get cost-of-living raises.
+A walkout could not start at least until May while the state decides whether to intervene, The Pueblo Chieftain reported .

-The state labor department has until the first week of May to decide whether to try to broker a resolution.
-If officials step in, no strike could being for another 180 days.
+The vote came a little more than a week after the school board narrowly rejected a fact-finder’s recommendation that teachers and para-professionals should get cost-of-living raises and that the district should pay more of their health insurance premiums.

 Most Read Nation & World Stories